 Smell / Taste Test

-Tasting your water is the next point of action, simply tasting it can help you to determine if there is an issue with your water.
-In most cases water that has been contaminated may not have any odd taste though the following are a few examples.
+Tasting your water is the next point of action, simply tasting it can help you determine if there is an issue with your water.
+If your water tastes odd it's possible that it has some sort of contamination, following are a few examples.

 - Iron Has an odd bitter taste.

 If you experience any of the above, go onto the next step.
-If you don't feel confident with testing your own water, we suggest getting a professional in to do the test for you.
+If you don't feel confident about testing your own water, we suggest getting a professional to do the test for you.